theborakompanioni/bitcoin-spring-boot-starter/modules.md

 ## cln-grpc-client
-A module containing a spring boot starter for a cln gRPC API client.
+A module containing a spring boot starter for a CLN gRPC API client.
 The starter will automatically create injectable `NodeStub`, `NodeFutureStub` and `NodeBlockingStub` beans:

 ```yaml